-The Provide element of the Hospice's model focuses on the specialist clinical expertise and care we are able to offer to those at the end of their lives, as well as support for their carers and those important to them.
+on the specialist clinical expertise and care we are as support for their carers and those important to them.

-Our clinical team, made up of consultants in palliative medicine, doctors, specialist nurses, therapists, healthcare assistants and advanced practitioners all provide highly skilled and complex advice and support for those who most need very complex intervention.
+Our clinical team, made up of consultants in palliative medicine, doctors, specialist nurses, therapists, healthcare assistants and advanced practitioners all provide intervention.